Events

 The lab organises several events to connect researchers working on/with digital research methods.
 An overview of events organised by the lab can be found here.

 Do social media algorithms contribute to the spread of misinformation?
 Does YouTube radicalize its users?
 Are Google search results fostering gender biases?
 These are the kind of questions that research evaluating algorithmic systems (or: algorithm auditing) is trying to address.
-In this talk, taking place in September, key findings of such work will be highlighted.
+In this talk key findings of such work were be highlighted.
 Aleksandra Urman is a postdoctoral researcher at the Department of Informatics at the University of Zurich.
+She studies how information technologies can affect socio-political processes across different national contexts.

 Digital Methods Fair